forestgeo/fgeo.plot/README.md

 ## Acknowledgments

-For ideas and guidance, thanks to Suzanne Lao, Stuart Davis, Shameema Jafferjee Esufa, David Kenfack and Anudeep Singh.
+For ideas and guidance, thanks to Suzanne Lao, Stuart Davis, Shameema Jafferjee Esufali, David Kenfack and Anudeep Singh.